TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     cd C:\tensorflow1\models\research\object_detection

     python xml_to_csv.py

+.
+If the above command don't work then try to execute xml_to_csv.py file in pycharm or jupyter notebook by opening it from the folder location.

 ·	open the generate_tfrecord.py using text editor and the change the label().
 In my case i am detecting only pipe so i have give pipe.
 If you need to detect multiple things then you can gives all the labels you want to detect

     # TO-DO replace this with label map